pymacaron/pages/monitoring.md

 ### Stackdriver on GCP

-Pymacaron microservices that are deployed to Cloud Run are automatically integrated with Stackdriver.
+Pymacaron microservices that are deployed to Cloud Run and GKE are automatically integrated with Stackdriver.
 Logs can be browsed in the Stackdriver console.

 ## Supported monitoring frameworks